madpah/serializable/docs/formatters.rst

 Property Name Formatting
 ====================================================

-By default, ``py-serializable`` uses it's :class:`serializable.formatters.CamelCasePropertyNameFormatter` formatter for translating actual Python property names to element names in either JSON or XML.
+By default, ``py-serializable`` uses it's :class:`py_serializable.formatters.CamelCasePropertyNameFormatter` formatter for translating actual Python property names to element names in either JSON or XML.

 ``py-serializable`` includes a number of name formatters out of the box, but you can also create your own if required.